brycemihal/SolarRadiationModule/README.md

 # SolarRadiationModule
-toolbox for calculating solar flux components
+A toolbox for calculating solar flux components for stream temperature models.